 In 2010, women from Biloxi, Mississippi, the Cook Islands, and Uganda spoke at 16 different events in North America.
-Last year the Climate Wise Women completed a European speaking tour and were featured at events at the UN General Assembly in New York in September and at the COP 17 in Durban in December.
-This year sees the Climate Wise Women hosting events at the Council on the Status of Women and at the Rio+20 and welcomes two new Climate Wise Women from the Maldives and Nigeria.
+Climate Wise Women completed a European speaking tour and were featured at events at the UN General Assembly and at the COP 17 in Durban in 2011.
+Climate Wise Women participated in six events at last year’s Rio + 20, including a cross-generational dialogue with Mary Robinson that was presented by the Ford Foundation.

 The Climate Wise Women is a proud project of the Earth Island Institute www.earthisland.org

 Climate Wise Women at the University of Colorado, Boulder

 7:30pm Sunday, October 6, 2013